-We may sell one or more of our product lines, from time to time, as a result of our evaluation of our products and markets, and any such divestiture could adversely affect our expenses, revenues, results of operation, cash flows and financial position.
+We may sell one or more of our product lines, from time to time, as a result of our evaluation of our products and markets, and any such divestiture could adversely affect our continuing business and our expenses, revenues, results of operation, cash flows and financial position.

 We periodically evaluate our various product lines and may, as a result, consider the divestiture of one or more of those product lines.
-Any such divestiture could adversely affect our expenses, revenues, results of operations, cash flows and financial position.
+Any such divestiture could adversely affect our continuing business and expenses, revenues, results of operations, cash flows and financial position.